Tricia Nixon Cox

 In her father's public career, Cox performed a ceremonial role, in contrast to Julie's more political involvement.
 She accompanied him on many campaign stops and, after his inauguration, on state trips around the world.

 Early life

-Cox was born on February 21, 1946, at Murphy Memorial Hospital in Whittier, California.
-She grew up in Washington, DC, attending Horace Mann Elementary and the Sidwell Friends School.
+Nixon was born on February 21, 1946, at Murphy Memorial Hospital in Whittier, California.
+She grew up in Washington, D.C., attending Horace Mann Elementary and the Sidwell Friends School.
 Later she attended the Chapin School in Manhattan.

-In 1964, she was presented as a debutante to high society at the prestigious International Debutante Ball at the Waldorf-Astoria Hotel in New York City.
-Edward Cox was her civilian escort at the International Debutante Ball.
+In 1964, she was presented as a debutante to high society at the International Debutante Ball at the Waldorf-Astoria Hotel in New York City.
+Edward Cox was her civilian escort at the ball.

-She briefly attended Finch College, a now-defunct women's college, then Boston College in Boston, Massachusetts, graduating in 1968 with a Bachelor of Arts in English.
+She attended the now-defunct women's college Finch College, graduating in 1968 with a Bachelor of Arts.
 At her graduation on June 14, 1968, her father served as a special guest speaker.

-Marriage and professional activities
+In 1968, future president George W. Bush took Nixon on a date arranged by his father.
+After Bush spilled wine and tried to smoke a cigarette, Nixon requested to be taken back to the White House.

+In 1969, she hosted a Halloween party for 250 children at the White House.
+Actor Jonathan Frid who played Barnabas Collins in the Dark Shadows show was in attendance.

+Personal life

 Tricia Nixon married Harvard Law student Edward F. Cox in a White House Rose Garden ceremony on June 12, 1971.